Lesson 4 of 6

 The silencing of women

 Women are to keep silent in the church and have no authority over men (1 Timothy 2:11-14).
-This passage has been a major text for those churches and persons who oppose the ordination of women.
+This passage has been a text of great importance for those churches and individuals who oppose the ordination of women.

 Slavery

-The author takes it for granted that some Christians are slaves (1 Timothy 6:1-2; see also Titus 2:9-10), and that some Christians are slave owners (6:2).
-He assumes that slavery may be preserved.
-Slaves and slave owners are exhorted to be respectful of one other.
+The author takes it for granted that some Christians are enslaved (1 Timothy 6:1-2; see also Titus 2:9-10), and that some Christians enslave other human beings.
+(6:2).
+He assumes that slavery may be preserved in Christian community.
+The enslaved and those who enslave them are exhorted to be respectful of one other.
 These texts have been used in support of slavery as an institution.